masneyb/shotwell-site-generator/photobook-helper/README.md

       git fetch ojob
       git merge ojob/choose-export-quality

-  I ordered a 13"x11" landscape book from <https://www.blurb.com>.
-Add preset for this size by adding the following around line 669 in `photocollage/gtkgui.py`:
+  I ordered a 13"x11" landscape book from <https://www.blurb.com> so add a preset around line 669 in `photocollage/gtkgui.py`:

       ("12.625in x 10.875in  landscape (300ppi)", (3788, 3262)),

   I have a branch at <https://github.com/masneyb/PhotoCollage> with these changes.

-- Create a PhotoCollage run.sh script:
+- Create a run.sh script in the PhotoCollage directory:

       #!/usr/bin/env bash
+      export PYTHONPATH=~/src/PhotoCollage
-      PYTHONPATH=/home/masneyb/PhotoCollage /home/masneyb/PhotoCollage/bin/photocollage $@
+      "${PYTHONPATH}/bin/photocollage" $@

-- Start on the event or tag page for the generated HTML site for your photo library, and click on the Search link.
-Once on the search page, limit the results further if desired, and click the `CSV Download` link at the top of the page.
+- Open the generated HTML site for your photo library in your browser.
+From one of the event or tag pages, click on the Search link, and limit the results further if desired.
+Click the `CSV Download` link at the top of the search page and save the generated `media.csv` file.

-- Process the CSV file with the [csv-to-filelist.sh](csv-to-filelist.sh) script from this
+- Process the downloaded `media.csv` file with the [csv-to-filelist.sh](csv-to-filelist.sh) script:
-  directory:

       csv-to-filelist.sh < media.csv > files.txt

+  If you want to add text to a page, then use ImageMagick to create that text on a separate image and add it to the top of `files.txt`:

+      convert -background black -gravity center -fill white -font FreeSans-Bold -size 1000x1000 \
+          -pointsize 96 caption:'This is the title' caption.jpg

+  The caption image can be moved around in PhotoCollage like any other image.

-- Now call the photobook helper script with the command:
+- Call the photobook helper script with the command:

-      photobook_helper.py --infile files.txt --photocollage-bin ~/path/to/run.sh
+      photobook_helper.py --infile files.txt --photocollage-bin ~/src/PhotoCollage/run.sh

   By default only 10 images are passed to PhotoCollage.
-If you want more or less, simply close the program and the [photobook_helper.py](photobook_helper.py) will prompt you for the next
+If you want more or less photos, then simply close the PhotoCollage program and [photobook_helper.py](photobook_helper.py) will prompt you for the next action:
-  action:

       Enter new number of photos for batch (10 / 86);
           (c)ontinue to next batch, (l)ast batch, or (q)uit: